Skip to main content

 I Am The Mountain: How Did I Get Here?

 Have you ever wondered why certain things happen?
-Why no matter how hard you try to live right, to do good by others, to love, to forgive, life still throws storms your way?
+Why do you try to live right, to do good by others, to love, to forgive, life still throws storms your way?
 Have you ever felt like everything keeps happening to you, but nothing seems to happen for you?
-Have you ever looked around and whispered, How did I get here?
+Have you ever looked around and whispered, how did I get here?
 Not out of curiosity, but out of exhaustion.

 Maybe this place I’ve landed in is not punishment.
 Maybe it’s preparation.
 Maybe this part of the journey is not about getting out, but about growing through.
 Because sometimes, the path to healing doesn’t look holy.
 Sometimes it looks like confusion.
 Like standing in the middle of nowhere wondering how you lost your way.
 But even there in the middle of the “why,” in the ache of “how did I get here,” I realize God is still present.
 Still patient.
 Still guiding, even when I can’t see the way.
 And maybe that’s the truth I’ve been missing.
 The mountain is not what blocks me from God it is where He meets me.
 In the fog, in the climb, in the stillness when I finally stop running from myself.